TiggyWiggler/zabbix-map/README.md

 			<td>Spacing between nodes within the map.
 Assumes nodes have zero size themselves.
 Two values required if given.
 X axis first, Y axis second.<br/>example: <code>-nodespace "100.0, 50.0"</code></td>
 		</tr>
 		<tr>
-			<td>Pseudo Hosts</td>
+			<td>-phosts</td>
-			<td>Pseudo hosts are devices found via the LLDP record of a given device, but not present in the Zabbix dataset.
+			<td>Pseudo Hosts.
+Pseudo hosts are devices found via the LLDP record of a given device, but not present in the Zabbix dataset.
 Default value is 1.
 If 1 is set then pseudo hosts are included in the generated map, if 0 then pseudo hosts are not included.</td>
 		</tr>
 		<tr>
-			<td>Pseudo Hubs</td>
+			<td>-phubs</td>
-			<td>Pseudo hubs are used to represent multiple links to a single port or unspecified port.
+			<td>Pseudo Hubs.
+Pseudo hubs are used to represent multiple links to a single port or unspecified port.
 Default value is 1.
 If 1 is set then pseudo hubs are included in the generated map, if 0 then pseudo hubs are not included.</td>
 		</tr>
 		<tr>
 			<td>-u</td>